Minimuino/thumbstick-deadzones/README.md

 This kind of input mapping is useful only in very specific situations, but in complex scenarios like 3D shooters or flight simulators you will probably have to implement dynamic deadzone changes depending on the action the user is performing.
 For example, on the left stick of a gamepad you may use some basic deadzone for player movement and a different one for vehicle movement; on the right stick you may use another deadzone for general camera movement and some non-linear mapping for high precision aiming.

 Another interesting application of non-linear input mappings is directional adjustment, commonly used in aim assist for 2D games.
 This is a complex topic and it falls out of the scope of this article, but I will show a very simple example for you to see how it works.
-If you want to know more, this video contains a great explanation: https://www.youtube.com/watch?v=yGci-Lb87zs
+If you want to know more, [this video](https://www.youtube.com/watch?v=yGci-Lb87zs) contains a great explanation.

 <p align="center">
   <img width="400" height="400" alt="Directional adjustment" src="demo/assets/image/directional_adjustment_rgb.png">